nii-cl/tactful-tom/README.md

 - 🗣️ **Real-life Conversations**: Natural, multi-turn dialogues with authentic white lies
 - 🎭 **Information Asymmetry**: Carefully designed scenarios where different participants have access to different information
-- 🧠 **Multi-level ToM Reasoning**: Questions spanning comprehension, justification, belief tracking, and meta-reasoning
+- 🧠 **Multi-level ToM Reasoning**: Questions spanning white lie understanding, white lie reasoning, and belief tracking
 - 📊 **Diverse Categories**: Two main types of white lies:
-  - **Pareto White Lies**: Lies where telling the truth would harm the target without benefiting the liar
+  - **Altruistic White Lies**: Lies told purely for the benefit of others, where the liar may incur some personal cost or disadvantage
-  - **Altruistic White Lies**: Lies told purely to protect the target's emotional well-being
+  - **Pareto White Lies**: Lies that create a mutually beneficial outcome, serving both the interests of the person being lied to and the liar themselves
 - ✅ **Human-in-the-Loop**: Generated through a rigorous multi-stage pipeline with human validation

 ## 📊 Dataset